mjdbc/mjdbc/README.md

     User getUserByLogin(@Bind("login") String login)
 }
 ```
+An example of simple and fast pooled data source is [HikariCP](https://github.com/brettwooldridge/HikariCP).

 ##### Transactions
 To run multiple SQL queries within a single transaction create a dedicated dbi (db-interface) interface with methods that have @Tx annotation.